CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/use-from-python.md

     results.append(json.loads(completed.stdout))
 ```

-That pattern keeps the validator simple while giving Python users a straightforward batch workflow.

 :::warning Separator override is usually unnecessary
 The CLI normally infers the separator.
 Add `--sep` in Python only if you know the file needs an explicit override.